moust/cordova-plugin-videoplayer/README.md

 VideoPlayer.close();
 ```

-The plugin is abble to play file-path or http/rtsp URL.
+The plugin is able to play file-path or http/rtsp URL.

-You can optionally add options parameters like volume and caling mode.
+You can optionally add options parameters like volume and calling mode.
 You can also add an success callback function to handle completed playback.
 You can also add an error callback function to handle unexpected playback errors.